Treatment for a pinched nerve

 Treatment of a pinched nerve varies depending on the location and cause.
 Elimination of the cause will usually result in relief of the signs and symptoms as long as it is addressed in a timely manner.
 Elimination of the cause is often challenging and often requires multiple treatment modalities.
 These include:

-- VAX-D (Vetebral Axial Decompression).
-If the pain is a result of a herniated, bulging or degenerative disc this treatment will help heal the damaged discs often resulting in a complete resolution of symptoms. (see video below for example of VAX-D treatment)
+If the pain is a result of a herniated, bulging or degenerative disc this treatment will help heal the damaged discs often resulting in a complete resolution of symptoms.

-- MedX Lumbar and Cervical Extension Machines.
-These tools can isolate the affected muscles of the spine, help determine the source of pain or weakness, and then we can customize the exercise, range of motion and resistance that will strengthen this weakness. (see video below for example of Med-X treatment)
+These tools can isolate the affected muscles of the spine, help determine the source of pain or weakness, and then we can customize the exercise, range of motion and resistance that will strengthen this weakness.

 Because treatment of a pinched nerve usually requires multiple treatment modalities it is best to choose a treatment facility that offers multiple treatments such as the Center for Total Back Care.
 If you are tired of struggling with the pain associated with a pinched nerve and cannot find relief, don’t give up.
 At the Center for Total Back Care, we can provide you with a safe and effective treatment and rehabilitation program to help eliminate your pain.
 Simply book a free consultation with us so we can identify the most effective treatment for you.
 Call us at 480-633-8293 now!